Icarus (EP): Background

-Lead single "Hell Is Here" was released on 30 June alongside a music video directed by Joshua Homer.
-Second single "Touch the Sun" released 27 July along with a music video directed by Perry.
-Per Perry, the song "is about the feeling of being invincible and the unshakable belief that you can overcome any difficulties" and it "depicts the beginning of the Icarus story; celebrating the courage when he decides to take flight, the excitement of breaking free and knowing that leap of faith is worth all the risks."
-Third single "Labyrinth" was released 31 August with a music video.
-A fourth music video for "See You Again" was released 7 September, and a fifth for "Hurt Me" was released 22 September.
+The lead single "Hell Is Here" was released on 30 June alongside a music video directed by Joshua Homer.
+The second single "Touch the Sun" was released 27 July along with a music video directed by Perry.
+According to Perry, the song "is about the feeling of being invincible and the unshakable belief that you can overcome any difficulties" and it "depicts the beginning of the Icarus story; celebrating the courage when he decides to take flight, the excitement of breaking free and knowing that leap of faith is worth all the risks."
+The third single "Labyrinth" was released on 31 August with a music video.
+A fourth music video for "See You Again" was released 7 September, and a fifth video for "Hurt Me" was released 22 September.

-Per BroadwayWorlds Michael Major, Perry "originally learnt the tale of Icarus from a songbook at school", but that that particular version's "interpretation was a celebration of Icarus' courage in his moment of glory rather than the usual cautionary tale about the fate of man overreaching his limits."
+According to BroadwayWorlds Michael Major, Perry "originally learnt the tale of Icarus from a songbook at school", but that that particular version's "interpretation was a celebration of Icarus' courage in his moment of glory rather than the usual cautionary tale about the fate of man overreaching his limits."
 Perry was "instantly drawn to this interpretation which showed her a view of the world where, instead of being tied down by the risks of flight, we soar the sky as we become something more", and this EP "explores the success and failures of attempting to do so."
 Major also notes the project as "channel[ing] the darker aesthetics of noise music and metal being fused with experimental pop", "playing with sonic extremes", and "oscillat[ing] between the black metal inspired electronics of tracks like 'Hell Is Here' and the sheer pop intensity of 'Hurt Me'".